cncf/k8s-conformance/instructions.md

 $ sonobuoy logs
 ```

-Once `sonobuoy status` shows the run as `completed`, copy the output directory from the main Sonobuoy pod to
-a local directory:
+Once `sonobuoy status` shows the run as `completed`, copy the output directory from the main Sonobuoy pod to a local directory:

 ```
-$ sonobuoy retrieve .
+$ outfile=$(sonobuoy retrieve)
 ```

 This copies a single `.tar.gz` snapshot from the Sonobuoy pod into your local
 `.` directory.
 Extract the contents into `./results` with:

 ```
-mkdir ./results; tar xzf *.tar.gz -C ./results
+mkdir ./results; tar xzf $outfile -C ./results
 ```

 **NOTE:** The two files required for submission are located in the tarball under **plugins/e2e/results/{e2e.log,junit.xml}**.